twbs/bootstrap-npm-starter/README.md

 ## What's included

 - Single HTML page (`index.html`) to demonstrate how to include Bootstrap.
-- Includes Bootstrap (currently using v4.5.3) source files via npm.
+- Includes [Bootstrap](https://getbootstrap.com) (currently using v4.6.0) source files via npm.
+- Includes [Bootstrap Icons](https://icons.getbootstrap.com) (v1.3.0), which includes over 1,200 icons available as SVGs and web fonts.
 - npm scripts (see `package.json`) for compiling and autoprefixing Sass, watching for changes, and starting a basic local server.
 - Example stylesheet (`scss/starter.scss`) highlighting two ways to include and customize Bootstrap.
 - Example JavaScript file (`assets/js/starter.js`) showing how to import all of Bootstrap, or just the parts you need.